Image Lazy Loading

 For more information on How Avada Controls Responsive Images, please see the linked doc.

-In the Elements themselves, there is also an option to Skip Lazy Loading, which allows you to turn it on universally, and then control the individual Elements to turn it on or off.
-For example, it you add a logo image to the header, or an image to the top of the page, you would want to skip lazy loading for those resources as they are in the initial viewport.
+In the Avada Design and Layout Elements, there is also an option to Skip Lazy Loading, which lets you enable it universally and then control individual Elements to turn it “On” or “Off”.
+For example, if you add a logo image to the header or an image at the top of the page, you would want to skip lazy loading for those resources, since they are in the initial viewport.

 Applying Skip Lazy Loading